 Depending on the target’s type of business, it may be subject to a variety of taxes and tax rates.

 In a share deal, where the seller is a legal entity it will be subject to corporate profit tax at a rate of 20% levied on the balance between gross income earned (eg, the selling price) less tax-deductible expenses incurred (eg, the purchase price of shares).
 This tax rate is effective for Russian companies and non-Russian companies acting through a representative office in Russia (subject to certain exemptions).

 If the seller is a non-Russian company, it will not be subject to Russian corporate profit tax, unless the deal involves shares or a participatory interest in a Russian target and more than 50% of the target’s assets consist of immovable property located in Russia, either directly or indirectly.

 If the seller is an individual, he or she will be subject to personal income tax at a rate of 13% for residents and 30% for non-residents.

 Share deals are not subject to value added tax (VAT).

 An asset deal will be subject not only to corporate profit tax and income tax for individuals, but also to VAT.
-As a general rule, VAT is set at 18%.
-However, this may vary depending on the type of asset involved in the asset deal.
+Presently the general VAT rate is set at 18% and will be increased to 20% effective from 1 January 2019.
+However, the applicable rate may vary depending on the type of asset involved in the asset deal.
 Tax liabilities and the target’s risks generally do not transfer to the buyer during an asset deal.